Trees on my Property

 View the Scheme text or maps.

-Prescribed requirements for tree preservation
+Prescribed requirements for vegetation removal

 Council’s planning consent is not required for the removal of trees or naturally growing vegetation in the following cases: